Epigene/complete_payment_systems/README.md

 Only direct-3D payments supported for now.

 ###### Workflow Overview:
-1. Install gem, congifure defaults
+1. Install gem, configure defaults
-2. Build an appropriate parameter hash using user-entered card values
+2. Build an appropriate parameter hash using user-entered card values and defaults
 3. Instantiate CPS::Request object passing the hash as the single argument
 4. Pass the request instance to the form view (see /example_request_form.html.erb)
 5. Capture the CPS server response in a controller action that listens on _config.default_callback_url_